 Beginning of 2016

 I cease cooperation with Zen-Percussion.
-However, they continue without my permission to use my name and logo, persist on copying my instruments including design.
+However, they continue without my permission to use my name and logo GUDA, persist on copying my instruments including design.

-I introduce oberton setting on small instruments GUDA Frisbee and call them mini drum overtones.
+I introduce overtone setting on small instruments GUDA Freezbee and call them GUDA drum MINI Overtone model.